 Did you know Bhakra are similar to Varadhvara?
 Varadhvara are made fresh and served at Weddings to the guests.
 Read about the wedding ceremonies.
 Recipe from Rita’s cookbook “Parsi Cuisine: Manna of the 21st Century” 750 grams fine wheat flour 350 grams semolina (Ravo) 400 grams castor sugar 500 grams pure ghee 1 ½ tsp. […]

 Food plays a important and necessary role in our daily lives.
 Each ceremony we perform has an associated food involved.
 Guests who come to share good times and bad times, auspicious and joyous occasions have to be cordially entertained and food is the most important.
 Guests should be made to feel welcome and a well […]

 Ceremonies prior to the marriage Rupiya Peravanu Rupiya Peravanu literally means gifting rupees in Gujarati language.
 This ceremony marks the unofficial engagement when both the families acknowledge the acceptance of the marriage alliance.
 On this day, ladies from the groom’s family pay a visit to the bride’s house.
 The bride is presented with a gift […]

-This is a pastry filled with sweet lentils and dry fruits.
+This is a pastry filled with sweet lentils and dry fruits (Mawa is optional).
 To top it all there are cherries, which are so festive.
-I specially like the red auspicious color they add, my mother used to get these added along with green, yellow and red Tutti-Frutti! ( candied fruits ) Question: Did you know why the […]
+I specially like the red auspicious color they add, my mother used to get these added along with green, yellow and red Tutti-Frutti! ( candied fruits ) Question: Did you […]

 Book explains Zoroastrian Ceremonies of Parsi Weddings, Navjotes, Agarni, Pug Ladoo Ceremony, Death and Birth Ceremonies